yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Exit criteria

--   A server is provisioned in the management subnet to function as a management station
+-   A server is provisioned in the management subnet to function as a management station.

 ## Exercise 6: Virtual Network Peering